How is Xank different from other stablecoins?

 Instead of Dash’s democratic governance model, Xank has implemented an Idea and Social Meritocratic model where a masternode operator’s voting power is weighted against his or her Reputation Index scores for better decision making.

-No, not at this time.
 We feel that although Ethereum is leading the way in this domain, it has yet to prove itself as a scalable technology, and this goes for other Ethereum like platforms.
 Instead, Xank seeks to adopt technologies that are feasible and scalable in the long term.
 Xank is closely following the development of second layer smart contract functionality that does not burden and bloat the underlying blockchain and is open to adopting these technologies as they become viable.

 What will happen if extreme volatility hits?

 An Extreme Volatility Safeguard (EVS) price floor mechanism will be set to safeguard from the complete collapse of the economy.
-This mechanism will assure that the Xank cryptocurrency will serve as a stablecoin 99.89% of the time, as opposed to the 0% of the time achieved consistently by other cryptocurrencies, while also remaining a free-floating cryptocurrency during normal times.
+This mechanism will assure that the Xank cryptocurrency will serve as a stablecoin most of the time, as opposed to the 0% of the time achieved consistently by other cryptocurrencies, while also remaining a free-floating cryptocurrency during normal times.
 Conversely, an Extreme Volatility Safeguard (EVS) price ceiling mechanism will not be set to ensure that any upside will remain in the Xank Reserve assuring the stability and continuity of the reserve mechanism and provide confidence in the wider network sustainability at large.

 Won’t Bitcoin eventually have zero volatility over time?